itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 4. The user will now receive catered notifications on the specified products.

 **Alternative Flow**:
-1. If in step 3 of the basic flow an invalid email address is entered.
+1. If in step 3 of the basic flow an invalid email address is entered:
-	a.
-The user will be promped to enter a valid email address.
+	* The user will be promped to enter a valid email address.
-	b.
-The use case resumes at basic flow step 4.
+	* The use case resumes at basic flow step 4.

 Grading: 4 points – Follow the template to describe the use cases.
 Present an interface sketch for each use case.
 Describe the use case as a dialog between the user and the